We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- lithium (commonly used to treat manic depression)
+- lithium (commonly used to treat bipolar disorder)

 - chemotherapy drugs

-Severe dryness and cracking that doesn’t improve with self-care measures may be cause to see a dermatologist.
+If the severe dryness and cracking doesn’t improve with self-care, you should see a dermatologist.
 Cheilitis is often to blame for severely chapped lips.
-This is a condition marked by cracked skin at the mouth corners, as well as several cracks on your lips.
+This is a condition marked by cracked skin at the mouth corners and several cracks on your lips.

 If you have this condition, your lips may: